Professional Support Services

 Contributing to the Success of Children and Youth

-The role of Child and Youth Care Practitioners contributes to the success of children and youth in the school system.
+The role of Child and Youth Care Practitioners contributes to the success of children and youth, centering equity in the school system.
 We believe this is because:

 - Our practice is relational.
 To be effective we must develop relationships with the children and youth we support, who benefit from relationships with caring adults.